ryanozx/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 2a.
-The specified tags do not exist in the system:
+The specified tags do not exist in the system.

   * 2a1.
 HRMate notifies the user of invalid tags.

     Use case resumes at step 1.

 * 2b.
-User does not provide any tags:
+User does not provide any tags.

   * 2b1.
 HRMate notifies the user of missing parameters.

     Use case resumes at step 1.

-**Use case: list employees with at least one specified tags**
+**Use case: List employees with at least one specified tags**

 **MSS**